 In the field we learn together as a group, observing and sharing our discoveries.
 There is no formal teaching.
 We study the morphology of the plants' flowers, leaves and fruits, and note their habitat needs, plant community, fire response, variability, etc. Inevitably our observations include appreciation of the wider ecosystem, in particular the interaction of birds and insects with plants.

-We meet on the second Sunday of each month and travel to different locations in the Mountains, enabling us to see a diversity of plant species and communities.
+We meet on the second Sunday of each month and travel to different locations in the Blue Mountains, enabling us to see a diversity of plant species and communities.
 Our walks are leisurely strolls, usually a half day or a little longer.
 Bus trips are also organised to take us further afield (eg. Central Tablelands or Cumberland Plain).
 See our trip reports from the year index above.

 The Plant Study Group is open to all members of the Society.
 As well as the relevant annual Society membership you will need to also pay the annual $20 bushwalkers insurance fee.

 Beginners are welcome.
 A recommended book to get you started is Native Plants of the Blue Mountains by Margaret Baker and Robin Corringham.
 2nd edition, Winmalee, NSW, Bower Bird Books, 2004.
 We’ll let you know about other printed and digital resources we commonly use in the field.